 - Doctors will send an electronic copy of the Medical Certificate Cause of Death to the specified registrar

 - The informant should contact the registrar by telephone to make arrangements to begin the death registration process

-The registrar will complete a template of how the register entry will look and email this to the informant to review and approve.
-If no email available the details will be read out over the phone.
+The registrar will complete a register entry for the informant to review and approve.

-A scanned copy of the Certificate of Registration of Death will then be emailed to the informant and/or the funeral director.
+A paper copy of the Certificate of Registration of Death (death certificate) will then be handed to the informant.
+There will also be a green certificate (green in colour) which we will need for the burial/cremation to go ahead.